lgragert/sequence-alignment/installation_guide_windows.md

 Package managers allow users to install and update software from the command line

-Open an admin Powershell Window - right-click Run As Administrator
+Open an admin Powershell window - right-click Run As Administrator

 Powershell can be "Run As Administrator" by default by doing the following:

-1) Search Powershell from Windows Explorer (or Cortana if using Windows 10 and pin to taskbar)

-2) After pinning to taskbar, right-click the Powershell icon on the taskbar
+1) Right-Click the Desktop -> New -> Shortcut

+2) Type "Powershell" in the box in the popup window and name it Powershell and click Finish.

-3) Right-click again on the "Windows Powershell" option from the drop down menu and left-click "Properties"
+3) Right-click on the shortcut on the Desktop

 4) Under "Shortcut tab" left-click "Advanced..." button"

-5) Make sure the box next to "Run As Administrator" is checked and then click "Apply"
+5) Click the box next to "Run As Administrator" then click "OK"

+6) Right-click Powershell in the taskbar and Click "Pin to Taskbar"

+7) When you open Powershell from now on it should say "Adminstrator: Powershell" at the top.

 Copy the following commands inside backticks ``` and paste in Powershell (and later Cygwin terminal)